nitatemic/PhotoMagasin/README.md

     largeur, hauteur = imgSource.size
 ```
 > The variables and comments are in French.
-I may translate them into English if I find the time
+I may translate them into English if I have the time

 ## Installation